jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 the other was sitting on the ground near the door, staring stupidly up into the sky.
 Alice went timidly up to the door and knocked.

-### 32

-### CHAPTER VI.
-PIG AND PEPPER 33

-‘There’s no sort of use in knocking,’ said the Footman, ‘and that for two rea- sons.
+‘There’s no sort of use in knocking,’ said the Footman, ‘and that for two reasons.
 First, because I’m on the same side of the door as you are; secondly, because they’re making such a noise inside, no one could possibly hear you.’
-And cer- tainly there was a most extraordinary noise going on within – a constant howling and sneezing, and every now and then a great crash, as if a dish or kettle had been broken to pieces.
+And certainly there was a most extraordinary noise going on within – a constant howling and sneezing, and every now and then a great crash, as if a dish or kettle had been broken to pieces.
 ‘Please, then,’ said Alice, ‘how am I to get in?’
 ‘There might be some sense in your knocking,’ the Footman went on without attending to her, ‘if we had the door between us.
-For instance, if you wereinside, you might knock, and I could let you out, you know.’
+For instance, if you were inside, you might knock, and I could let you out, you know.’
 He was looking up into the sky all the time he was speaking, and this Alice thought decidedly uncivil.
-‘But perhaps he can’t help it,’ she said to herself, ‘his eyes are soverynearly at the top of his head.
+‘But perhaps he can’t help it,’ she said to herself, ‘his eyes are so very nearly at the top of his head.
 But at any rate he might answer questions. – How am I to get in?’ she repeated, aloud.
 ‘I shall sit here,’ the Footman remarked, ‘till tomorrow – ’